By Mehmet Kurtkaya, Published on November 6, 2018, Updated November 8, 2018

 As Sumerian Turkish is the first language with written records, they had a limited vocabulary and some basic words like "Ur" have many meanings, such as "man", "he", "dog", "servant", "fish", "that" etc., hence context is important.
 It is important to establish the concept and the main meaning the sound represents!

-Moreover, as I have shown previously, their beliefs play a central role in their language, and this applies to the words for ox, cow, and taurus.
+Moreover, as I have shown previously, their beliefs played a central role in their language, and this applies to the words for ox, cow, and taurus.

 Parallel Development of Ancient Religions, Mythology and Language: Sun Language"Humanity's 250,000 years long journey can be seen as a transition from animal state to human, of which the last 50,000 years saw the most phenomenal changes."
 From my book Sumerian Turks: The Civilization's Journey from Siberia to Mesopotamia